znerol/git-gau/doc/git-gau-exec.1.md

 :   Specify additional arguments for the *git clone* command.
 Defaults to
     *--quiet*.

+GAU\_PUSH\_BRANCH
+:   Specify a custom branch where changes are pushed to.
+Defaults to currently
+    checked out branch.

 GAU\_PUSH\_ARGS
 :   Specify additional arguments for the *git push* command.
 Defaults to
     *--quiet*.